lexcass/WaifuShogi/README.md

 ### What features can be expected in the final product?
-The following features and game modes will be in the final product:
+These are the currently planned features:

-	- Desktop (Windows, Mac, and Linux) support
+- Desktop support including Windows, Mac and Linux (functioning)
-	- A.I. opponent with different levels of difficulty
+- Local multiplayer (mostly finished)

-The following features are planned and may be in the final product:
+- A.I. opponent with different levels of difficulty (coming next)
 - Android support
 - Network multiplayer including cross-platform play between desktop and Android